shakti7/100-days-of-code/log.md

 **Today's Progress**: Today I started Queue Data Structures.
 I learned its concepts then practiced implementation of queue using array and linkedlist (i.e, enqueue , dequeue, display operation).

 **Thoughts**: Tommorrow I will be starting circular queue and learn its applications.

+## Day 18: September 8, 2020,Tuesday

+**Today's Progress**: I practiced Circular queue implementation using linked list and array.

+**Thoughts**: Tommorrow I will be starting Doubly ended queue and learn its applications.